 - What did each team and performer learn as the performance unfolded?

 - Leader sums up what performance showed and what the passage seemed to teach.

 - Four teams/positions

 - 15-30 people in the whole group, thus, 3-7 people on each team

 - As many actors per team as the “script” allows

 The Illumination Book Awards, “shining a light on exemplary Christian books,” recently announced “Memoirs of How It All Began” as the 2020 Silver Medal winner in the Category “Bible Study.”

-He is a life-long member of the Servants of the Word, an international ecumenical brotherhood of men living single for the Lord.
-He lives in a brotherhood household in Detroit, Michigan, USA.
+Mark is a life-long member of the Servants of the Word, an international ecumenical brotherhood of men living single for the Lord.
+He leads a brotherhood household in Detroit, Michigan, USA.